 The Company was incorporated to facilitate the restructuring required to be able to carry out the transaction described in Note 3.
-On May 31, 2017, the then sole shareholder of the Company, Golden Arrow ("GAR"), closed the agreement entered into on September 30, 2015 with, among others, SSR Mining Inc. ("SSRM"), forming a joint venture combining the Chinchillas project with the producing Pirquitas mine into a new operation, Puna Operations Inc. ("POI").
-Upon closing of the agreement, the Company acquired a 25% interest in POI and in accordance with the terms of the plan of arrangement, each shareholder of GAR received one common share in the capital of the Company (a "New GAR Share") in exchange for each common share of GAR (the "GAR Shares") held.
+On May 31, 2017, the then sole shareholder of the Company, Golden Arrow ("GAR"), closed the agreement (the "Agreement") entered into on September 30, 2015 with, among others, SSR Mining Inc. ("SSRM"), forming a joint venture combining the Chinchillas project with the producing Pirquitas mine into a new operation, Puna Operations Inc. ("POI").
+Upon closing of the agreement, the Company acquired a 25% interest in POI and in accordance with the terms of the plan of arrangement (the "Arrangement"), each shareholder of GAR received one common share in the capital of the Company (a "New GAR Share") in exchange for each common share of GAR (the "GAR Shares") held.
 On May 31, 2017, the Company changed its name to Golden Arrow Resources Corporation (formerly 1049708 B.C.
 Ltd.), and began trading on the TSX-V under the symbol "GRG".

 The Company is a natural resource company engaged in the acquisition, exploration and development of resource properties in South America.
-The Company's mineral property interests presently have no proven or probable reserves other than within the Investment in POI and, on the basis of information to date, it has not yet determined whether these properties contain economically recoverable resources.
+The Company's mineral property interests presently have no proven or probable reserves and on the basis of information to date, it has not yet determined whether these properties contain economically recoverable resources.
 The recoverability of amounts shown for mineral property interests are dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves, and upon future profitable production.
+On September 18, 2019, the Company sold its 25% interest in POI to SSRM.
+(See Note 4).

-The Company has experienced recurring operating losses and has an accumulated deficit of \$19,253,870 (Deficit of \$16,612,236 as at December 31, 2018) and shareholders' equity of \$39,232,702 as at June 30, 2019 (As at December 31, 2018 - \$38,329,391).
-In addition, the Company has positive working capital of \$640,131 as at June 30, 2019 (Negative working capital of \$7,987 as at December 31, 2018) and negative cash flow from operating activities of \$1,977,547 (June 30, 2018 - \$4,954,716).
+The Company has experienced recurring operating losses and has an accumulated deficit of \$34,651,401 (Deficit of \$16,612,236 as at December 31, 2018) and shareholders' equity of \$24,668,234 as at September 30, 2019 (As at December 31, 2018 - \$38,329,391).
+In addition, the Company has positive working capital of \$23,613,222 as at September 30, 2019 (Negative working capital of \$7,987 as at December 31, 2018) and negative cash flow from operating activities of \$4,361,299 (September 30, 2018 - \$6,246,114).
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required to further fund its share of planned capital expenditures for its investment in POI and working capital.
 Management's plan in this regard is to raise additional funding as required.
 There are no assurances that the Company will be successful in achieving these goals.
 These condensed consolidated interim financial statements do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which could be material.

-These condensed consolidated interim financial statements were approved by the Board of Directors of the Company on August 27, 2019.
+These condensed consolidated interim financial statements were approved by the Board of Directors of the Company on November 28, 2019.